International Assistance in Afghanistan

 For over twenty years, Johanniter International Assistance has been present in Afghanistan focused on supporting the most vulnerable refugees, internally displaced persons (IDPs) and local populations.
 These focal points are in line with our Global Strategy which aims to work with communities that are most vulnerable to shocks, in order to address immediate needs as well as advocate side by side with the people we serve.

-In Afghanistan, Johanniter and its partners focus on three main thematic areas: Health, Shelter and Livelihoods. specifically We focus on emergency primary health care, including mental health and psychosocial support (MHPSS), maternal and child healthcare, nutrition, WASH, shelter, livelihoods as well as emergency response in the center, south-east and western parts of the country through the provision of life saving humanitarian assistance.
+In Afghanistan, Johanniter and it's local partners HADAAF and OHW focus on three main thematic areas: Health, Shelter and Livelihoods.
+Specifically we focus on emergency primary health care, including mental health and psychosocial support (MHPSS), maternal and child healthcare, nutrition, WASH, shelter, livelihoods as well as emergency response in the center, south-east and western parts of the country through the provision of life saving humanitarian assistance.
 Through longstanding partnerships, we are able to serve hard to reach areas across the country, including Kabul, Khost and Badghis.

 In the health sector, Johanniter has successfully implemented an OCHA/AHF-funded project for the provision of emergency primary health care services, COVID-19 response and physiotherapy services for externally displaced population in four districts of Khost province: Gurbaz, Matun, Spera, and Tani.
 The project reached 45,100 people – primarily refugees and host communities – with direct access to primary healthcare services.
 Additionally, Johanniter supported integrated nutrition services, emergency reproductive, maternal and child health services, psychosocial support (MHPSS), hygiene education and community awareness raising on the prevention of communicable diseases.
 During the COVID-19 outbreak in 2020-2021, Johanniter expanded its programming by providing screening, testing and awareness raising to 70,000 vulnerable Afghan communities in 21 of the 52 informal settlements in Kabul, Khost and Kunduz.